Skip to main content

 The Communications Lead should send out periodic updates depending on the severity of the incident:

-• L1: Once per hour until resolved
+• L1: Once per hour until mitigated, afterwards once per day until resolved

 • L2: Once per day until resolved